keyvan-m-sadeghi/assister/rfcs/text/assister-conception/README.md

 takes a request, runs a series of commands and outputs a response based on the results.

-Assister strives to create [a CLI](#assister-agent) for the web, and automate the creation of CUIs over this CLI.
+Assister creates [a CLI](#assister-agent) for the web, and automate the creation of CUIs over this CLI.

 ### Discovery
 [discovery]: #discovery